markmuthii/gmc-assessments/CGL/Kiprop/welcome-and-environment-setup/README.md

 2. Have you heard of HTML?
 If yes, what does HTML stand for, and what is its primary purpose in web development?

-- HTML stands for Hypertext Markup Language and its primary purpose and serves the purpose of structuring up the content of a webpage.
+- HTML stands for Hypertext Markup Language and serves the purpose of structuring up the content of a webpage.

-3. Are you familiar with CSS?
+1. Are you familiar with CSS?
 If yes, briefly explain what CSS is used for in web development.

-- CSS stands for Cascading Style Sheets and its primary purpose is to style up, structuring and defining a web page.
+- CSS stands for Cascading Style Sheets and its primary purpose is to style up, structure and define a web page.

 4. Have you heard of JavaScript?
 If yes, what is JavaScript, and why is it crucial for building interactive websites?